 “A startup is the living embodiment of a founder’s dream.
 It represents the journey from concept to reality.
 It is one of the few times when you can take something that is only a dream and make it a reality, not just for yourself, but for the entire world.”
 (Wil Schroter, Co-founder and CEO of startups.com)

 When it comes to defining the term “startup”, people come up with the most creative answers – which are all suitable in some way.
 The revenues, profits, and employment numbers shift drastically between different companies and industries.
 Therefore there are no hard and fast rules on defining a startup.
 What Schroter describes in the quote above is a nice yet rather broad definition.
 But what exactly differentiates a startup from a small business or a corporation?
 And what are the main values and the work ethic a startup represents?

 Startup, small entrepreneurship, or corporate?

-Startups are companies which find themselves in the early stages of their development and are focused on growth.
-This represents the main difference to small entrepreneurships: a startup wants to expand, while a small business usually intends to stay small.
-In contrast to bigger-sized corporates, startups moreover enter industries without any pre-existing resources, experiences and capabilities.
+Startups are companies that find themselves in the early stages of their development and are focused on growth.
+This represents the main difference to small entrepreneurship: a startup wants to expand, while a small business usually intends to stay small.
+In contrast to bigger-sized corporates, startups moreover enter industries without any pre-existing resources, experiences, and capabilities.

 Challenges and Opportunities